M305-g/Scouting-Intelligence-And-Recruitment-Analytics/README.md

 Retain: 47,998 — 28.10%
 Recruit: 39,592 — 23.18%
 Transfer Review: 10,571 — 6.19%

+The Sporting Value Score was constructed from key player-performance indicators including goals, assists, appearances, and minutes played, with disciplinary variables considered separately rather than allowing cards to dominate the overall score.
+The indicators were normalized before being combined so that variables measured on different scales could contribute comparably to the final score.
+Greater weight was given to direct sporting contributions such as goals and assists, while appearances and minutes played captured player involvement and consistency.
+This weighting was selected to balance measurable on-pitch output with sustained participation, providing a practical performance-based measure for comparing players across the scouting dataset.

 Insight: Sporting value and market valuation are related but not interchangeable.
 The relatively modest correlation supports the use of a combined performance-financial framework for scouting decisions.